Spiritual, Moral, Social and Cultural Development &

 In June 2014, the Prime Minister emphasised the important role that British values can play in education.
 Further, how well a school promotes such values is an aspect of Ofsted’s inspection process.

-Although in 2014-15 this is something which is developing in its significance for schools, it is not something new at Flora Gardens.
+This is something that is developing in its significance for schools, it is not something new at Flora Gardens.
 British values are promoted in much of what we do, during school assemblies, Religious Education, Philosophy and Personal, Social and Health Education (PSHE) sessions.
 The values are also integral to our vision and values.

 As well as actively promoting British values, the opposite also applies: we would actively challenge pupils, staff or parents expressing opinions contrary to fundamental British values, including ‘extremist’ views.